Projects

 🀝Sponsor: FORTA Corporation

 Fiber reinforcement is considered to improve the cracking resistance of asphalt concrete (AC).
-Fibers can delay the crack propagation and improve fracture resistance through various crack bridging mechanisms.
+Fibers can delay crack propagation and improve fracture resistance through various mechanisms of crack bridging.

-Main goal of this study is to investigate the cracking performance of Fiber Reinforced Asphalt Concrete (FRAC) based on comprehensive fracture characterization performed through a series of monotonic and fatigue fracture type of experiments.
+The main goal of this study is to investigate the cracking performance of Fiber Reinforced Asphalt Concrete (FRAC) based on comprehensive fracture characterization performed through a series of monotonic and fatigue fracture-type experiments.

 Reflective Cracking Model for Airport Asphalt Overlay Design